stellar/go/README.md

 - *errors.go*: This file should contains declarations (both types and vars) for errors that are used by the package.
 - *example_test.go*: This file should contains example tests, as described at https://blog.golang.org/examples.
 - *main.go/internal.go* (**deprecated**): Older packages may have a `main.go` (public symbols) or `internal.go` (private symbols).
 These files contain, respectively, the exported and unexported vars, consts, types and funcs for the package.
-More recently updated packages follow the standard Go convention and co-locate structs and their methods in shared files.
+New packages do not follow this pattern, and instead follow the standard Go convention to co-locate structs and their methods in the same files.
+- *main.go* (**new convention**): If present, this file contains a `main` function as part of an executable `main` package.

 In addition to the above files, a package often has files that contains code that is specific to one declared type.
 This file uses the snake case form of the type name (for example `loggly_hook.go` would correspond to the type `LogglyHook`).
 This file should contain method declarations, interface implementation assertions and any other declarations that are tied solely to that type.